mikaelvesavuori/triplecheck-example-cloudrun/README.md

 ## Pre-requisites

 - A Google Cloud Platform account
-- Logged in on GCP
+- Logged in to GCP
 - Sufficient credentials to deploy and use Cloud Run and Firestore
 - Enable Firestore (Native mode) in the GCP web console, create a database called `broker-demo` – if you change it you need to make sure that `src/index.ts` points to whatever you called your Firestore
 - Configure `init.sh` and `deploy.sh` so they use your own values